wnzel/wnzel/README.md

 -->

 **`Software Developer`**

-Computer Science student at Arizona State University.
-I’m interested in AI tooling and distributed systems, especially building automation workflows, developer tools, and reliable backend services.
+I’m a senior Computer Science student at Arizona State University focused on full-stack development across web, mobile, and desktop software.
+I’m also interested in machine learning, AI tooling, backend systems, and building internal tools that automate workflows.

 <hr/>